jmlarson1/mytemplate/README.md

 * Add in `flake8` and `mypy`
 * Add in other checks as needed/desired
 * Add in `black` as a pre-commit action
+* Add in test data files and package data